samie/trollator/README.md

 and runs OpenCV face recognition algorithm (using [CascadeClassifier](http://docs.opencv.org/java/org/opencv/objdetect/CascadeClassifier.html) ) for it.
 If a face is detected a "troll face" is added on top of it.

-This pplication was inspired by [Trollator Android application](https://play.google.com/store/apps/details?id=com.fredagapps.android.trollator).
+This application was inspired by ingenious [Trollator mobile Android application](https://play.google.com/store/apps/details?id=com.fredagapps.android.trollator).

+OpenCV Installation for local Maven repository
+---

 OpenCV Installation for local Maven repository
 ---